AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 8. When prompted for a **CoPilot Service Account**, enter the login credentials of the user account you created previously on the controller to be the service account.

+9. When prompted, enter your **CoPilot customer ID**.

+    This is the customer ID obtained from your Aviatrix Sales representative.
+Note that the CoPilot customer ID is separate from the Aviatrix Controller customer ID.

-9. When prompted to add a data disk, select the disk/volume to be used for CoPilot storage and click **START**.
+10. When prompted to add a data disk, select the disk/volume to be used for CoPilot storage and click **START**.

-10. After the data disk setup completes, click **Finish**.
+11. After the data disk setup completes, click **Finish**.

     CoPilot opens to the Dashboard page.

-11. (Verify connectivity with your controller) You are now successfully logged into CoPilot.
+12. (Verify connectivity with your controller) You are now successfully logged into CoPilot.
 To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see your resource inventory across all clouds in your multi-cloud network that is managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VNets are represented on the geographic map.

-12. After deployment, the CoPilot virtual machine ports 31283 and 5000 will be open for any IP (0.0.0.0/0).
+13. After deployment, the CoPilot virtual machine ports 31283 and 5000 will be open for any IP (0.0.0.0/0).
 It is strongly recommended to remove the 0.0.0.0 entry from the CoPilot security group for these ports and add entries for all of your gateway IP addresses as described in the next steps.

     **Note:** In Controller 6.8, the CoPilot Security Group Management feature (in Controller > Settings > CoPilot > CoPilot Security Group Management) is automatically enabled so this configuration is expected to be completed.
 This is only a verification step.

-13. (For FlowIQ feature) To use the FlowIQ feature in CoPilot, ensure that the controller is configured to forward NetFlow logs to CoPilot.
+14. (For FlowIQ feature) To use the FlowIQ feature in CoPilot, ensure that the controller is configured to forward NetFlow logs to CoPilot.

     **Note:** In Controller 6.8, the CoPilot Security Group Management feature (in Controller > Settings > CoPilot > CoPilot Security Group Management) is automatically enabled so this configuration is expected to be completed.
 This is only a verification step.